Iran stages pro-government rallies after days of violent unrest

 Protesters quickly expanded their demands to include a removal of leaders seen as unaccountable and corrupt.
 Violence erupted with at least 100 banks and dozens of buildings torched, the worst disturbances since unrest over alleged election fraud was crushed in 2009, with dozens killed by security forces.

-On Monday, state television carried live footage of demonstrators chanting “Death to America,” and “Death to Israel”, while marching toward Tehran’s Revolution Square to hear a speech by a commander of the elite Revolutionary Guards.
+Hossein Salami, the top commander of Iran’s elite Revolutionary Guards, warned the United States, Israel and Saudi Arabia not to push Tehran into devastating retaliation over what it sees as their support for protesters.

+“We have shown restraint...We have shown patience towards the hostile moves of America, the Zionist regime (Israel) and Saudi Arabia against Iran...But we will destroy them if they cross our red lines,” Salami told pro-government demonstrators in Tehran’s Revolution Square, state television reported.

-State television and the foreign ministry had promoted the government-organized rally since Sunday in response to Western statements of support for the fuel price protests.
+State TV carried live footage of crowds chanting “Death to America,” and “Death to Israel”.
+It and Iranian officials had promoted the state-sponsored rally since Sunday in response to Western statements of solidarity with fuel price protesters.

 “I recommend they (foreign countries) look at the marches today, to see who the real people in Iran are and what they are saying,” Foreign Ministry spokesman Abbas Mousavi said.

-The Islamic Republic has accused “thugs” linked to exiles and foreign foes - the United States, Israel and Saudi Arabia - of stirring up the street unrest, during which Amnesty International said around 115 protesters were killed.
+The Islamic Republic has maintained that “thugs” linked to exiles and the United States, Israel and Saudi Arabia of stirring up the street unrest, during which Amnesty International said around 115 protesters were killed.

 “Death to the dictator.
 Time for you to step down!” chanted protesters in social media videos posted by Iranians from inside the country.
 The images could not be verified by Reuters.